cyberjack256/NGSIEM-Log-Generator/README.md

 ### Configuration

 Customize your experience by editing the config.json file.
-Add new data sources, tweak parameters, and make the scripts work for your specific needs.
+Add new data sources, tweak parameters, an

 ## 🎓 About this Project

 This project was created to aid in the learning and testing of log data ingestion and analysis in Zscaler environments.
-It’s a valuable tool for incident responders, security analysts, and anyone looking to understand and work with Zscaler log data.
+It's a valuable tool for incident responders, security analysts, and anyone looking to understand and work with Zscaler log data.

-### Authors
+## Authors

-- Jack Turner - Senior Instructor at CrowdStrike - LinkedIn
+- **Jack Turner** - *Senior Instructor at CrowdStrike* - [LinkedIn](https://www.linkedin.com/in/jackturner)

-### Contact
+## Contact

 For contact or support, reach out via LinkedIn or open an issue on this repository.

-### License
+## License

 This project is licensed under the Apache-2.0 License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-### Contributing
+## Contributing

 Feel free to fork this repository, make your changes, and submit a pull request.
 Contributions are welcome!

 ## References

-For more information about Zscaler logs and data ingestion, visit the Zscaler Documentation.
+For more information about Zscaler logs and data ingestion, visit the [Zscaler Documentation](https://help.zscaler.com/zia/about-cloud-nss-feeds).